pedroGonzalezD/Connec4-online/README.md

-Connect 4 Online - Frontend
+# Connect 4 Online - Frontend

-This is a personal project that brings the classic Connect 4 game to an online experience, allowing two players to connect and play in real time.
-The platform includes:
+Connect 4 Online is a project that brings the classic Connect 4 game to an online platform.
+This repository contains the **frontend implementation**, which allows users to:

-User Authentication (login and registration) with token management.
+- Register and log in
-Real-time Connection using Socket.IO to create and join game rooms.
+- Create and join game rooms
-Dynamic Game Updates with events emitted from the server.
-Fully Responsive Design, functional on both mobile devices and larger screens.
+- Play Connect 4 in real time with other players

-Related Repository
+## Related Repositories

-Backend Repository - The backend implementation for Connect 4 Online.
+- [Backend Repository](https://github.com/pedroGonzalezD/Connect4B) - The backend implementation for Connect 4 Online.

-Technologies Used
+## Technologies Used

-React
+- React
-Vite
+- Vite
-Socket.IO
+- Socket.IO
-SCSS Modules
+- SCSS Modules